DanielBatesUK/my-tools/README.md

 http://localhost:3000/hashes
 ```

-Something I made for messing around md5 hashes a long time ago.
+Something I made for messing around with md5 hashes a long time ago.
 I've long since forgotten what I actually used it for.
 But they're here anyway.

 ### Video Capture